Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold

 \subsection{The perturbation amplitude}

 Before perturbing the Misner-Sharp equations in the next section, we introduce at this stage the definition of the perturbation amplitude, consistent with the criterion to find when a cosmological perturbation is able to form a PBH.
 This depends on the amplitude measured at the peak of the compaction function~\cite{Shibata:1999zs} defined as \be \mathcal{C} \equiv 2\frac{\delta M(r,t)}{R(r,t)} \,, \ee where $\delta M(r,t)$ is the difference between the Misner-Sharp mass within a sphere of radius $R(r,t)$, and the background mass \mbox{$M_b(r,t)=4\pi \rho_b(r,t)R^3(r,t)/3$} within the same areal radius, but calculated with respect to a spatially flat FLRW metric.
-As shown in \cite{Musco:2018rwt}, according to this criterion, the comoving length scale of the perturbation should be identified with the distance $r=r_m$, where the compaction function reaches its maximum \mbox{(i.e. \mbox{$\mathcal{C}'(r_m) = 0$})}, a fact which allows to compute explicitly the parameter $\epsilon$ of the gradient expansion as \be \epsilon = \frac{1}{aHr_m} \,. \ee
+As shown in \cite{Musco:2018rwt}, according to this criterion, the comoving length scale of the perturbation should be identified with $r=r_m$, where the compaction function reaches its maximum \mbox{(i.e. \mbox{$\mathcal{C}'(r_m) = 0$})} with the perturbation scale measured with respect the background, i.e. $L \equiv a r_m$ and \be \epsilon = \frac{1}{aHr_m} \,. \ee

 The perturbation amplitude is defined as the mass excess of the energy density within the scale $r_m$, measured at the cosmological horizon crossing time $t_H$, defined when $\epsilon=1$ ($aHr_m=1$).
 Although in this regime the gradient expansion approximation is not very accurate, and the horizon crossing defined in this way is only a linear extrapolation, this provides a well defined criterion to measure consistently the amplitude of different perturbations, understanding how the threshold is varying because of the different initial curvature profiles (see~\cite{Musco:2018rwt} for more details).